kristianmandrup/mm-devise/README.markdown

 To add Devise to any of your models using the generator:

   rails generate mongo_mapper:devise MODEL

+Example: create a User model for use with Devise

+  rails generate mongo_mapper:devise User

 Read the README for devise at http://github.com/plataformatec/devise/blob/master/README.rdoc